-- The 5 R's (Respect, Relationships, Responsibility, Reflect, and Resolve) will direct all of our actions.
-The principal will address misconduct after consideration of the facts and circumstances. - A student is expected to treat all employees with respect.
+- A student is expected to treat all employees with respect.
 Disrespect of any kind to any employee of the Port Edwards Schools by a student will not be tolerated at any time and will result in a restorative conference with the student, teacher, and principal to determine the reason for the student's behavior.
 Reprimand, detention, removal from the class (temporarily or permanent), suspension, or expulsion may result from such acts.
 The parent will be notified of any subsequent consequences and the reason(s) for it.
 A substitute teacher is considered to be a member of the staff. - The student should not disrupt a class by arguing an issue or being disrespectful.
 Upon the request of the student or employee, they will arrange a time to conduct a restorative meeting in private to discuss the disagreement in a calm, rational and courteous manner.
-After discussion with the staff member, a student may wish to discuss the matter with the principal. - A student who knowingly defaces or damages school property will be assigned a consequence which could include but not be limited to detention, volunteer work, or out-of-school suspension and will be responsible for restitution. - When discipline issues are referred to the principal's office the following steps will be taken:
+After discussion with the staff member, a student may wish to discuss the matter with the principal.

-- In most cases, the student will not return to the class period from which he/she was sent. - The principal will follow the restorative process.
+- A student who knowingly defaces or damages school property will be assigned a consequence which could include but not be limited to detention, volunteer work, or outof-school suspension and will be responsible for restitution. - When discipline issues are referred to the principal's office the following steps will be taken: - In most cases, the student will not return to the class period from which he/she was sent. - The principal will follow the restorative process.
 A team approach may involve the student, principal, and parent.
 Disciplinary procedures may range from a warning, detention, or suspension in addition to a restorative piece. - Assaults, fighting, and theft may result in suspension or other forms of discipline.
 Authorities may be notified and disorderly conduct citations will be requested in extreme cases.